Call it a “clear and present danger,” like the famous novel by that title, or more accurately, “a clear and increasingly present peril.”

 A large percentage of the recorded vandalism (which accounts for the vast majority of church incidents) is driven by apolitical, secular property crimes.
 This includes teenagers engaging in destructive behavior, vagrancy-related property damage, or criminals targeting historic churches to steal valuable materials like copper wiring, air conditioning units, or donation boxes.

-The vehicle-ramming attack killed 14 people and injured 57 others.
-Jabbar was subsequently killed by police in a shootout at the scene.
+The vehicle-ramming attack killed fourteen people and injured 57 others.
 Following an investigation, the FBI confirmed that he acted alone as a “lone wolf” actor who had self-radicalized online and was inspired by the Islamic State (ISIS).
 Yes, a lone wolf.

 Thousands of Muslims shut down NYC streets with blood-drenched donkeys, men beating their chests, and public displays honoring martyrdom.